by Fred Passmore copyight 2004

 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.

-Although this script calls for only a few tracks, it is part of a CD that has soundtrack elements for scripts that don't warrent an entire CD by themselves.
+PLEASE READ: Although this script calls for very little in the way of music, basically an open and close, it is part of a CD that has soundtrack elements for scripts that don't warrent an entire CD by themselves.
 The CD has opens and closes, and certain effects, that can be used on the scripts that are not now a part of any Combo Package Soundtrack CD.
 It contains musical elements for about a dozen of these types of scripts!
 (Click here for a complete listing.)
 Order the Supplemental Skit Trax CD for $20 plus shipping by clicking here or on the Soundtracks Page.
 The CD comes with a free MP3 download to use till the CD arrives.

 OR: Buy JUST the MP3 files for digital download for only $15.
 (The physical CD does not come with this option.)
 Click here to Add to Cart and get the instant download, then burn an audio CD from it!